2023 Most Popular Mathematics & Statistics Doctor's Degree Schools in New York

 Read full report on Mathematics & Statistics at Cornell University

-A rank of #5 on this year’s list means University of Rochester is a great place for mathematics and statistics students working on their doctor’s degree.
-Located in the city of Rochester, University of Rochester is a private not-for-profit college with a fairly large student population.
+The in-demand doctor’s degree programs at University of Rochester helped the school earn the #5 place on this year’s ranking of the most popular mathematics and statistics schools in New York.
+Located in the city of Rochester, University of Rochester is a private not-for-profit school with a large student population.

 About 50% of the students majoring in mathematics and statistics at the school are women while 50% are male.

-University at Buffalo landed the #6 spot in the 2023 rankings for the most popular doctor’s degree mathematics and statistics programs.
-Located in the suburb of Buffalo, University at Buffalo is a public college with a fairly large student population.
+With a ranking of #6, University at Buffalo did quite well on this year’s most popular schools for mathematics and statistics students working on their doctor’s degree.
+Located in the suburb of Buffalo, University at Buffalo is a public school with a fairly large student population.

 Women make up 15% of the mathematics and statistics majors at the school.